eberfreitas/elm-express/README.md

 ![elm-express](https://raw.githubusercontent.com/eberfreitas/elm-express/main/elm-express.png)
 # elm-express

-`elm-express` is a simple library to enable the usage of Elm in the backend through Express.js.
-It tries to do as little as possible to empower the developer to use both Elm and Express.js in the way that makes the most sense for each project.
+`elm-express` is a library that enables the use of Elm in the backend with Express.js.
+It is designed to provide minimal functionality and allow developers to use Elm and Express.js in a way that makes the most sense for their project.

-Because this library aims to integrate a Node.js library with Elm, it has two parts:

-- The Elm library and;
-- The JavaScript bridge.

-To better understand how to use the **Elm library**, please refer to its documentation [here](https://package.elm-lang.org/packages/eberfreitas/elm-express/latest/Express).
+The library consists of two parts: the Elm library and a JavaScript bridge.
+For instructions on using the **Elm library**, please refer to the documentation [here](https://package.elm-lang.org/packages/eberfreitas/elm-express/latest/Express).

-You can find the documentation for the JavaScript bridge in this README file.
+This README file contains documentation for the JavaScript bridge.

 ## Creating an `elm-express` application

-So you want to write Elm in the backend.
-You have already created your application using the `elm-express` Elm library and now you need to wire the JavaScript side.
-Here is what you need to do:
+If you want to write Elm in the backend and have already created your application using the `elm-express` Elm library, you'll need to wire up the JavaScript side.
+Here's how to install the bridge:

-### Install the bridge
+### Installing the bridge

-Run the following command in you application root:
+To install the `elm-express` JavaScript bridge, run the following command in your application's root directory:

 ```bash
 npm install elm-express